Roasted Eggplant and Sautéed Swiss Chard Lasagna

 This post may contain affiliate links.
 Please read my disclosure policy.

-This is how I’ve been using it recently: in a make-ahead lasagna with layers of no-boil noodles, roasted eggplant rounds, sautéed Swiss chard, and a mix of parmesan and mozzarella.
-I’ve omitted the classic ricotta + egg layer here because I’ve never loved it, but feel free to add it.
+In sum, this lasagna is a layering of homemade tomato sauce, noodles, roasted eggplant rounds, sautéed Swiss chard (optional), and a mix of parmesan and mozzarella.
+As noted, I’ve omitted the classic ricotta + egg layer here because I’ve never loved it, but feel free to add it.
 This is a recipe that can be tailored to your liking.

 - repeat

 If you’ve got homemade sauce and a stash of roasted or sautéed or steamed—cooked!—vegetables on hand, the assembly here is fast thanks to no-boil noodles (a miracle!).
 Otherwise, save this one for the weekend.
-It’s not hard, but roasting the eggplant, sautéeing the chard, grating the cheese, etc., all takes time.
+It’s not hard, but making the sauce, roasting the eggplant, sautéeing the chard, grating the cheese, etc., all take time.

 - Total Time: 1 hour 20 minutes